Karumba, Queensland: Economy

-The Karumba port services the Century Zinc Mine as well as fishing industry.
+The Karumba port services the Century Zinc Mine as well as the fishing industry.

+Les Wilson Barramundi Hatchery is the world's only breeder of the Southern Gulf barramundi.

 The prawning industry makes an important economic contribution to the town.

 Education

 Karumba State School is a government primary (Prep-6) school for boys and girls at 5 Yappar Street (17.4829°S 140.8403°E).
 In 2018, the school had an enrolment of 28 students with 3 teachers and 7 non-teaching staff (4 full-time equivalent).

 There are no secondary schools in Karumba.
 The nearest government secondary school is Normanton State School (to Year 10) in neighbouring Normanton to the south.
-There are no schools offering secondary education to Year 12 in Karumba or nearby; the options are distance education or boarding school.
+There are no schools offering secondary education to Year 12 in Karumba or nearby; the alternatives are distance education or boarding school.

 Amenities

 Karumba has a public library in Walker Street, visitor information centre, parks, bowls club, golf course, swimming pool, and a sports centre.

 The Carpentaria Shire Council operates a public library at Walker Street.

 St James' and St John's Community Church at 59 Yappar Street is shared by the Anglican, Catholic and Uniting congregations.
 It is within the Gulf Savannah Parish of the Roman Catholic Diocese of Cairns.